TMD Health

 Long Feedback Delays and Lack of Progress Narrative

 Humans are poorly motivated by delayed rewards.
 Lipid profiles, Hemoglobin A1c, and cardiovascular risk reduction are often imperceivable to patients and can take months to achieve.
-Patients often perceive little progress because the metrics emphasized are limited.
+Additionally, patients often perceive little progress because the metrics emphasized are limited.
 For example, if someone’s weight doesn’t change, the patient believes the program failed.
+However, if they are shown that they lost fat, gained muscle, improved their biomarkers, and are adopting lifelong habits, they sustain their motivatdion.

 Lack of Identity Shift